QED-92/cyber-security/modules/NetworkEnumerationWithNmap/notes.md

 nmap 10.129.2.49/24 --host-timeout 10s
 ```

-NMAP also has timing templates that offer an easier and more convenient to control timing and performance.
+NMAP also offers **timing templates** for an easier and more convenient way to control timing and performance.

 ## NMAP Scripting Engine (NSE)